cucumber/docs/content/10-minute-tutorial.md

 If this does not work, select **Run > Edit Configurations**, select **Cucumber java** from the **Defaults** drop-down, and add the project name to the **Glue** field on the **Configuration** tab.
 {{% /note %}}

 However, since we've defined a `PendingException`, Cucumber will skip the other steps.
 We will need to implement all steps to actually do something.

+# Result

 Once you have implemented your step definitions and the test passes, the summary of your results should look something like this: